ex280zx/RobinhoodCryptoBot/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- Robinhood API credentials (API Key and Private Key)
+- Robinhood API credentials (API Key and Private Key).
+Must be inserted into .config

 ## Installation